What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 [source: pexels.com]

 First, it helps prevent dust, rainwater, and smoke from being drawn up into your attic space.
-When you look up at a properly installed vent from the ground, you shouldn't be able to see into the angled slats.
+With a correct installation, the angled slats provide a clean, covered look from the ground.

 This positioning also aids in directing airflow into the attic space more effectively, promoting better ventilation.